corvusdeinanis/cuddlyspaceship/content/Clinical Psychology.md

 - deviant

 4 Ds - Indicators of Abnormality
-Distress -
-Dysfunction -
-Danger -
+Distress - significant distress to the person and those around them Dysfunction - interfering with the person’s ability to carry out daily activities in a constructive Danger - to the person or to others
 Deviance - not falling under the norms

 Factors influencing abnormal behaviour